dylanwilson21/roony-governance/docs/MCP_INTEGRATION.md

 5. **Implement retries**: For network errors, implement exponential backoff retry logic.

+6. **Handle pending approvals**: If status is `pending_approval`, inform the user that a human will review the request.

 ## Security Considerations

 - API keys authenticate at the agent level
-- Each agent has its own policies and budget limits
+- Each agent has its own spending limits
 - Virtual cards are single-use and amount-limited
 - All transactions are logged for audit
+- Pending approvals require human review

 ## Testing